mikestefanello/pagoda/README.md

 A `middleware` package is included which you can easily add to along with the custom middleware provided.

-### Controller

-The `Controller`, which is described in a section below, provides base functionality which can be embedded in each handler, most importantly `Page` rendering.

-While using the `Controller` is not required for your routes, it will certainly make development easier.

 ### Handlers

 A `Handler` is a simple type that handles one or more of your routes and allows you to group related routes together (ie, authentication).
 All provided handlers are located in `pkg/handlers`. _Handlers_ also handle self-registering their routes with the router.